 What does Mormonism teach about life after death?

-Mormonism also teaches that there are multiple eternal destinations: the celestial kingdom, the terrestrial kingdom, the telestial kingdom and outer darkness.
-Only Mormons who are worthy enough during their life on earth will receive the highest destination of the celestial kingdom and become gods.
+Mormonism also teaches that there are multiple eternal destinations: the celestial kingdom, the terrestrial kingdom, the telestial kingdom, and outer darkness.
+Only Mormons who are worthy enough during their life on earth will receive the highest destination of the celestial kingdom and become gods with “eternal families.”

-Other Mormons and non-Mormons on earth receive lower destinations.
-Mormons believe that only those who reject the church and persecute it go to Outer Darkness, or Mormonism’s version of hell.
+Other less faithful Mormons and non-Mormons receive lower destinations in the telestial or terrestrial kingdoms.
+Mormons believe that only those who reject the church and persecute it go to Outer Darkness, Mormonism’s version of hell.

 The spirit world is a place of waiting, working, learning, and, for the righteous, resting from care and sorrow.
 Our spirits will live there until we are ready for our resurrection.